 While these results are worth getting excited about, what about starting a low-carb diet if you’re overweight, obese, or already have high cholesterol numbers?

+Again, research shows that low-carb diets cause no harm to your health.
 In one study, obese participants lost 10 pounds following a low-carb diet and saw no ill changes to their overall total cholesterol[*].

 A long-term trial had overweight participants go keto for 24 weeks.
 Researchers were pleased to see lower triglycerides, decreased body weight and body mass index, and better blood glucose and LDL[*].

 Since men are more likely to have atherosclerosis and coronary heart disease than women, a group of scientists examined the effect a keto diet may have on overweight men.
 After just 12 weeks, the men noticed their LDL decreased by 8.9%, triglycerides reduced by 38.6%, and HDL jumped 12%[*].

 Most of what is known about how cholesterol works has been based on the standard American diet,, which typically includes high levels of carbs.

 As scientists continue to show that low-carbohydrate diets like keto can improve your health and lead to better total cholesterol numbers, there will be more research and results to discuss.